Thomas Bullitt: Surveying Kentucky

+During the expedition, another smaller survey was being conducted a month earlier by a group of rangers and Walter Kelly, who departed in February 1773 and had already Tomahawked and begun improvements on many sought after lands.
+Leading to an attempt by George Washington to obtain full rights to the "Burning Springs," which was discovered by Peter and John Van Bibber.

 The Revolutionary War

-Bullitt still held the post of Adjutant General for the Virginia militia.
-As the Revolution became imminent his sympathies lay firmly in the rebel cause.
-When Governor Dunmore made his last stand in 1775, Captain Bullitt was a part of the forces that assembled for the Battle of Great Bridge.
-He took charge of engineering works for Colonel William Woodford who had overall command.
+Bullitt still had the post of Adjutant General for the Virginia militia.
+As the American Revolutionary War became imminent he sympathized with the rebel cause.
+When Governor Dunmore made his last stand in 1775, Captain Bullitt was a part of the forces that assembled for the Battle of Great Bridge, alongside fellow surveyor Ensign Joshua Morris.
+He commanded engineering works for Colonel William Woodford who had overall command.
 His rapidly constructed defenses aided in the overwhelming American victory on December 9, 1775.
-Dunmore fell back into Norfolk, but was forced to abandon that as well when Bullitt began the construction of siege trenches and works.
+Dunmore fell back to Norfolk, but was forced to abandon that as well when Bullitt began the construction of siege trenches and works.
 By the end of December, Virginia had no British forces on her land, and Bullitt was promoted to Colonel.

+In August 1775, Bullitt was elected as Adjutant General of the Virginia Militia.

-Thomas Bullitt was elected several times to the House of Delegates (legislature) of the newly formed Virginia government.
-But he did not usually attend their meetings.
+Thomas Bullitt was elected in military positions by the House of Delegates (legislature), he never was successful at securing a position and never once held a seat.
 He made an exception in November and December 1777 to help George Rogers Clark promote his plans for a western campaign.
 The delegates made Clark a Lieutenant Colonel and authorized him to defend the western frontiers.
 A second, and secret, set of orders allowed him to invade the Illinois Country.
 These were known only to Bullitt, Patrick Henry, Thomas Jefferson, George Mason and George Wythe.

 Death and will

 Bullitt died at his home in Fauquier County, Virginia, in February, 1778, at the comparatively early age of forty-eight years.
 His will, dated September 17, 1775, was probated February 23, 1778 (Will Book I, p.
 321, Fauquier County).
-In his will, he left 400 acres and an annual allowance for support to his illegitimate daughter, Sarah Elizabeth Brounaunt, or Bronaugh, and most of the balance of his estate to his brother, Judge Cuthbert Bullitt.
+By his will, he left 400 acres and an annual allowance for support to his illegitimate daughter, Sarah Elizabeth Brounaunt, or Bronaugh, and most of the balance of his estate to his brother, Judge Cuthbert Bullitt.